Frequently Asked Questions – click on any question to see the answer

-Registration for any Military Skilled Trades virtual career fair event and/or the resume database is open to active / guard / reserve military members, veterans and military spouses who have recent experience in the skilled trades.
+Registration for any Military Skilled Trades virtual event is open to active / guard / reserve military members, veterans and military spouses who have recent experience in the skilled trades.
 That experience can come from training you received in the military or training you have received in a civilian capacity.

 What types of skilled trade experience are employers seeking?

 Our highest demands are for service members and veterans with “hands on” backgrounds in, but not limited to, avionics, welding, fabrication, coating/painting, electrical, maintenance, HVAC, plumbing, pipe fitting, construction, operations, production, rigging, security / law enforcement, telecommunications, truck driving and industrial machinery.

 There is also a need for those with supervisory experience of personnel who perform that kind of work and who have performed project management oversight of that kind of work, so senior enlisted and officers are also encouraged to participate.

-There is no cost for service members to participate in either the virtual career fairs or the resume database.
+There is no cost for service members to participate in the monthly virtual information sessions.

 What info will I need to provide to register?